The House of Mirth: Plot summary

 Lily Bart, aged 29, is an impoverished socialite who seeks a husband to secure her future.
 Her success is challenged by her advancing age — at twenty-nine, she has been on the "marriage market" for more than ten years — and her debts from gambling at bridge.
 Lily admires lawyer Lawrence Selden, but he is too poor for her to seriously consider marrying; instead, her only prospects are the coarse and vulgar Simon Rosedale, a financier, and the wealthy but dull Percy Gryce.

 Lily grew up surrounded by elegance and luxury — an atmosphere which she believes she cannot live without.
 The loss of her father's wealth, coupled with the death of her parents, left her an orphan at twenty.
 Lacking an inheritance or a caring protector, she adapts to life as a ward of her strait-laced aunt, Julia Peniston, from whom she receives an erratic allowance, a fashionable address, and food, but little direction or parenting.
 Lily loathes the neglectful Julia but is forced to rely on her for her necessities and luxuries.

-Lily learns that Selden and heiress Bertha Dorset were once lovers.
+Lily learns that Lawrence and heiress Bertha Dorset were once lovers.
 She also confides her money problems to Gus Trenor, a stockbroker and the husband of her childhood friend Judy, receiving from him a check for $5,000 and an investment of $4,000 in her name.
 Trenor tries to exploit his generosity to make a romantic move, but Lily spurns his attentions.
-Bertha still has feelings for Lawrence notwithstanding her recent breakup with him.
-Selden still has feelings for Lily and aims to ruin the latter's budding romance with Percy by filling him in on salacious and scandalous rumors about Lily's card-playing and past romantic life.
+Bertha still has feelings for Lawrence notwithstanding her recent breakup with him, but Lawrence has feelings for Lily.
+Bertha aims to ruin Lily's budding romance with Percy by filling him in on salacious and scandalous rumors about Lily's card-playing and past romantic life.
 This effectively frightens Percy away.
 Lily, unaware of Bertha's machinations, blames Judy for having been the one to set the match up.

 In retribution for a social snub, Lily's cousin Grace Stepney informs Julia of rumors that Lily is having an affair with Gus to obtain money so she can pay off her gambling debts.
 This plants seeds of doubt and discomfort in Julia who, though shocked, chooses to accept the rumors without speaking to her niece.

 The tragic heroine of The House of Mirth (1905), Lily Bart, lingers at the broad staircase, observing the high-society people gathered in the hall below.

 Furthermore, Lily has soured her relationships with both Gus, who is angered by her spurning him, and Judy, because she refuses to visit her at Bellomont lest Gus confront her and reveal that she had manipulated him for financial gain.